PurposeOnRails/super_fitness/PURPOSEFUL_README.md

 Things to note:
 - every purpose needs the following attributes
-  - id: a counting id (unique!)
-  - name: an identifying name (unique!)
+  - name: a descriptive, identifying name (unique!)
   - children: embedded child purposes (optional)
 - node names are ignored, only the name attribute is used